Provincie-Zuid-Holland/Omgevingsbeleid-Frontend/README.md

 -   src
     -   api
     -   App
-    -   pages
     -   components
+    -   config
     -   constants
+    -   context
     -   css
+    -   fonts
     -   hooks
     -   images
     -   mocks
+    -   pages
+    -   store
+    -   templates
+    -   types
     -   utils
+    -   validation

 ### src/api

-The API folder holds our API Functionality.
-We use [Axios](https://github.com/axios/axios) as the HTTP client.
-In the /API folder there are three files for the different API's.
+The api folder holds our API Functionality.
+We use [Axios](https://github.com/axios/axios) as the HTTP client in combination with [React-query](https://tanstack.com/query/latest/).
+In the /api folder there are three files for the different API's.
 It contains:

--   `instance.ts` - Which is our general API
+-   `instance.ts` - Which is our general API (check [API docs](https://api-obzh-dev.azurewebsites.net/docs) for more information about the different endpoints)
 -   `axiosGeoJSON.ts` - Which is our API to connect to the GEO Server
 -   `axiosLocatieserver.ts` - Which is our API to connect to PDOK Location server